BenLambright/Middle-English-to-Modern-English-NMT/README.md

 # Senior-Project
 (high school senior project)

 A fine-tuned LSTM for translating Middle English to Present-Day English.
-Based on an open-source German-English LSTM.
+Based on an open-source German-English LSTM, with custom scraped and translated Middle English data.

 ---